ParadigmAI/paradigm-docs/docs/index.md

-# Welcome to Paradigm Documentation
+# Getting Started

-The simplest and the fastest MLOps tool.
+The simplest and the fastest MLOps tool 🍀🚀

-## Quickstart
+# Quickstart

 * `mkdocs new [dir-name]` - Create a new project.
 * `mkdocs serve` - Start the live-reloading docs server.